Get

 Origin: Germany

 Rottweilers are known for being big and stocky.
 However, they can also occasionally have a spotted tongue.
 Most of these dogs are rather serious, and they must be heavily socialized at an early age to prevent them from being too protective.
-They can be particularly aggressive towards dogs of the same sex, and they may be predatory towards cats.
+They can be particularly aggressive towards other dogs.

-These canines also need tons of exercise.
+These canines also need lots of daily exercise.
 Brisk walks and interactive romping sessions are required.
 If you’re not very active, a Rottweiler can easily become too much for you.

 Training these dogs is absolutely required, as they can easily become dominant and “too much” otherwise.
 It’s best if you already have some experience training dogs.
 While Rotties aren’t hard to train, it’s important to make as few mistakes as possible.